vanpeerdevelopment/ng2/cli-personalized/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## To Do
+- Go over all files
+- Go over all commands
+- Compare with own gulp setup
+- Prune stuff that's not needed